par7133/Homomm/README.md

 Homomm is a light and simple software on premise to exchange multimedia messages with friends.

-## What do we need to make Homomm succeed?
+## What do we need to make Homomm successful?
 - Design / programming forces
+- Websites mirrors
 - Money to give away Twilio sms for free to users.
 - Social media advertisement
 - Merchandising